The Rising Dawn: How Equitable Solar Policy Can Forward Economic and Climate Justice Part One

 There is a big gap between where we are now and where we need to go to address racial injustice, extractive capitalism, and climate change.
 All need to be replaced with systems that serve the common good, instead of the interests of a very few.
 Equitable solar policy addresses climate change, extractive capitalism, and racial and class injustice together.

 Part two of our blog series will showcase examples of frontline community-led policy advocacy from around the U.S. and part three will highlight the reasons for scaling up frontline community-led solar policy and include components of successful solar policy.
-Stay tuned for the remaining parts of The Rising Dawn blog series which will be released throughout the month of July.
+The remaining parts to The Rising Dawn blog three-part series are located on our website: Part Two and Part Three.

 Contributing BIPOC-Frontline Authors: